-By becoming a member of the Wildlife Trust of South and West Wales you will be supporting our work on the island of Skokholm.
-You will also be helping us with our work on our many other sites across south and west Wales.
-Please join us now, and as a thank you, you’ll receive free landing on neighbouring Skomer.
+By becoming a member of the Wildlife Trust of South and West Wales you will be supporting our vital conservation work on the island and you will be helping us with our work on our many other sites across south and west Wales.
+Please join us now and get priority bookings on overnight stays and free landing on Skomer.